Ernyoke/certified-aws-advanced-networking-specialty/04-lb/elb.md

     - We have to decide on creation if the LB is internal or internet facing (have public IP addresses or not)
 - Listener configuration: controls what the LB is listening to (what protocols, ports will be accepted at the listener side of the load balancer)
 - An internat facing load balancer can connect to both public and private instances
-- Minimum subnet size for a LB is /28 - 8+ fee addresses per subnet (AWS suggests a minimum of /27)
+- Minimum subnet size for a LB is /28 - 8+ free addresses per subnet (AWS suggests a minimum of /27)

 ## Cross-Zone Load Balancing